Battle of Drøbak Sound: The main battery fires

 At 4:21 a.m. on 9 April, Eriksen ordered the main battery to fire on Blücher, the lead ship of the German flotilla heading to Oslo.
 When his order was questioned, Eriksen replied: "Either I will be decorated or I will be court-martialled.
 Fire!"
 Firing without warning shots violated the pre-war Norwegian rules of engagement.
-The German ships had already received warning and live shots from outlying fortifications; Erikson later used this to justify his decision to consider the ships to be hostile.
+The German ships had already received warning- and live shots from outlying fortifications on Rauøy; Eriksen later used this to justify his decision to consider the ships to be hostile.

 Two guns, Moses and Aron, each fired one 255 kg high-explosive shell.
 The first shell struck the front of the mainmast and set the midship area up to the fore mast on fire; this detonated a magazine containing stores for the Arado Ar 196 reconnaissance floatplanes – oil cans, smoke dispensers, incendiary bombs, aircraft bombs and depth charges.
 Shortly after the first hit, the second shell hit the base of one of the forward 20.3 cm gun turrets, throwing debris from it overboard and igniting further fires; this put the ship's main guns out of action by disabling their electrical power.
 The unmanned third gun, Josva, was not fired.
 No further shells were fired; the guns could not be reloaded in time with the untrained gunners.

 The secondary batteries fire

-Next, the secondary Norwegian coastal batteries opened fire on Blücher.
-The weapons ranged from two small 57 mm guns at Husvik, intended to protect the fortress' missing mine barrier, to the three 15 cm guns of the Kopås Battery on the eastern side of the fjord.
+Next, the secondary Norwegian coastal batteries on the mainland east of the islets opened fire on Blücher.
+The weapons ranged from two small 57 mm guns at Husvik (at the narrowest point of Drøbak Sound, less than 600 m from South Kaholmen), intended to protect the fortress' missing mine barrier; to the three 15 cm guns of the Kopås Battery 200 m south of Husvik Battery.
 The 57 mm guns targeted the cruiser's superstructure and anti-aircraft (AA) weapons, and partially suppressed German return fire.
 Blücher continued to sail slowly northward.
 It passed close enough to fire on the Husvik battery with light AA guns.
 The Norwegians abandoned Husvik; its main building caught fire but there were no casualties.
 In all, the cruiser was hit by thirteen 15 cm and around thirty 57 mm shells.
 One 15 cm hit from Kopås disabled the steering gear; the ship avoided grounding by steering with its engines.
 Shell fragments disabled the firefighting system.

 The fortress' gun batteries had been in action for only five to seven minutes.
 Return fire from Blüchers light battery was ineffective due to excessive elevation.

-At this point, Germans voices on the cruiser became audible to the Norwegians, alerting the latter of their opponent's identity; according to the Norwegians, the Germans began to sing Deutschlandlied, the German national anthem.
+At this point, the voices of Germans on the cruiser became audible to the Norwegians, alerting the latter of their opponent's identity; according to the Norwegians, the Germans began to sing Deutschlandlied, the German national anthem.
 The Norwegian minesweeper HNoMS Otra had identified the intruders as Germans earlier and communicated this to the Horten naval base at 04:10.
 Norwegian communications problems delayed its delivery to Oscarsborg; Eriksen received it at 04:35.
 There was then "a dead silence on board the whole ship, no movement whatsoever was identified".